-You also shouldn’t take high doses if you are pregnant since it’s considered a category C drug, meaning it could cause birth defects at high doses (22).
+You also shouldn’t take high doses if you’re pregnant since it’s considered a category C drug, meaning at high doses, it could cause birth defects (22).

-Interestingly, although the flush is not harmful, people often cite it as the reason they want to discontinue their treatment (1).
+Interestingly, although the flush isn’t harmful, people often cite it as the reason they want to discontinue their treatment (

 And that in itself can be a problem, since if you don’t take niacin as it’s prescribed, it’s not at all effective at preventing heart disease.

-If you’re experiencing niacin flush, or are concerned about it as a possible side effect of these supplements, tell your physician.
+If you’re experiencing niacin flush, or are concerned about it as a possible side effect of these supplements, tell your healthcare provider.
 They can help you figure out how to reduce the chances of flush or discuss alternative treatments.

 Also, because there are other, more harmful side effects associated with taking these supplements, do not try self-medicating with niacin.

-Summary: Niacin flush is harmless.
-However, the supplements can have other harmful side effects and certain people should not take them.
+Niacin flush is harmless.
+However, the supplements can have other harmful side effects, and certain people should not take them.

 Here are the main strategies people use to prevent niacin flush: